-7. Describe the scheme level requirements for the administration of defined contribution AVC arrangements (A) Explain the requirements for each of the following: Objectives of defined contribution administration contribution and investment processing cycle Legislative requirements for member contributions Reconciliation procedures 8.
-Demonstrate an understanding of the legal requirements relating to the funding of registered pension schemes and the practical issues to which they can give rise (A) Describe and explain the principles of scheme financing (B) Outline scheme specific funding (C) Analyse funding objectives and measurement (D) Explain each of the following: Financial and demographic assumptions Calculations of contribution rates The treatment of types of asset and liability Use of contingent assets Setting factors for early/late retirement commutation, transfer factors The calculation of individual and group transfer values Actuarial valuations and reports The role of the Pensions Regulator (E) Outline annual funding statements (F) Explain the significance of employer covenant (G) Define recovery plans and the schedule of contributions (H) Outline company accounting standards for pension schemes g.
-Identify and distinguish between different methods of actuarial funding (A) Analyse each of the following: Projected unit method Attained age method Discontinuance Section 179 Pension Protection Fund basis Accounting standards Describe what factors should be taken into account when determining a defined benefit fund's overall investment strategy (A) Analyse the impact of the following: Size of scheme, funding level Strength of employer covenant Role of regulation and legislation Employer and trustee attitude to risk Cash flow requirements Liability profile Asset/liability modelling Liability driven investment Asset allocation Risk management Statement of Investment Principles De-risking strategies
+7. Describe the scheme level requirements for the administration of defined contribution AVC arrangements (A) Explain the requirements for each of the following: objectives of defined contribution administration contribution and investment processing cycle legislative requirements for member contributions reconciliation procedures 8.
+Demonstrate an understanding of the legal requirements relating to the funding of registered pension schemes and the practical issues to which they can give rise (A) Describe and explain the principles of scheme financing (B) Outline scheme specific funding (C) Analyse funding objectives and measurement (D) Explain each of the following: financial and demographic assumptions calculations of contribution rates the treatment of types of asset and liability use of contingent assets setting factors for early/late retirement commutation, transfer factors the calculation of individual and group transfer values actuarial valuations and reports the role of the Pensions Regulator (E) Outline annual funding statements (F) Explain the significance of employer covenant (G) Define recovery plans and the schedule of contributions (H) Outline company accounting standards for pension schemes 9.
+Identify and distinguish between different methods of actuarial funding (A) Analyse each of the following: projected unit method attained age method discontinuance Section 179 Pension Protection Fund basis accounting standards Describe what factors should be taken into account when determining a defined benefit fund's overall investment strategy (A) Analyse the impact of the following: size of scheme, funding level strength of employer covenant role of regulation and legislation employer and trustee attitude to risk cash flow requirements liability profile asset/liability modelling liability driven investment asset allocation risk management Statement of Investment Principles de-risking strategies